projectdiscovery/nuclei/DESIGN.md

 }
 ```

-A protocol only needs to embed the `operators.Operators` type shown above and it can utilise all the matching/extracting functionality of nuclei.
+A protocol only needs to embed the `operators.Operators` type shown above, and it can utilise all the matching/extracting functionality of nuclei.

 ```go
 // MatchFunc performs matching operation for a matcher on model and returns true or false.